tsugitools/attend/README.md

 -------------

 The `.htaccess` file moves all requests into `silex.php`.
+The `silex.php` file uses the class in `src/AppBundle/Attend.php` as the controller.
-The template is stored in `templates/Cookies.twig`.
+The template is stored in `templates/Attend.twig`.